Abstract

 1. Introduction

 In our country where many seasons occur the air temperature can vary widely according to the regions.
 For instance, while the average temperatures in North Dakota and Illinois are below zero during the winter months, significant temperature changes can be experienced between day and night.
 Nevada and Arizona are relatively warmer during the winter while temperatures are very high in summer.
 Air temperature is an important ambient condition that can affect concrete features and necessary precautions should be taken depending on weather conditions in concrete production, transportation, placement, and its cure.
 On the contrary case problems that may occur can affect the strength and durability of concrete adversely.
-Some for in hot air and cold weather are presented below.
+Some suggestions for concrete pouring in hot air and cold weather are presented below.

 2. Concrete Pouring in Hot Air